Coast Guard suspends search for missing crew from Gloucester fishing vessel

-GLOUCESTER, MASS. — The U.S. Coast Guard announced this morning they suspended the search for the missing crewmembers from the fishing vessel, the ‘Lily Jean.’
+GLOUCESTER, MASS. — The U.S. Coast Guard announced this morning that it has suspended the search for the missing crewmembers of the fishing vessel, the ‘Lily Jean.’

 According to officials, Coast Guard crews have searched continuously since receiving an emergency position-indicating radio beacon activation on Friday morning from the 72-foot fishing vessel, approximately 25 miles off the coast of Cape Ann, Massachusetts.